Buntworthy/jowr/docs/calibration.rst

 To save the calibration to file, simply call :py:meth:`~jowr.Calibrator.save` to pickle the calibration to a file, this can then later be loaded using the Calibrator.
-When calibration from Camera or Video image source, pass in the optional argument `save_name` when calling `calibrate` to save all the images to a zip file `save_name.zip`::
+When calibrating from Camera or Video image source, pass in the optional argument `save_name` when calling `calibrate` to save all the images to a zip file `save_name.zip`::